ycinhdj/vcmalloc_bench/README.md

 - cd to [scripts](scripts) folder in an elevated command prompt
 - Launch the ".cmd" files
 ## Generating the figures
+This repository has the results from the tests that we performed (.json files in [scripts](scripts) folder), with their generated figures.
 ### Requirements
 To generate figures from the tests results, python 3 is reauired with the following libraries
 - pandas